Skip to main content

 • Calculation: Monthly basic pay x total months worked x gratuity rate

 Compensation paid when an employer terminates employment due to redundancy.
-This is separate from gratuity and is governed by Section 54 of the Employment Code Act.
+Governed by Section 55 of the Employment Code Act.
+The statutory minimum is two months' basic pay for each completed year of service.

 • Who qualifies: Employees terminated due to redundancy (business closure, position elimination, downsizing)